earthly/website/blog/_posts/2022-12-01-dockercompose-vs-k8s.md

 Kubernetes offers more flexibility in comparison to Docker Compose.
 It can support a wide range of container technologies such as [Containerd](https://www.containiq.com/), [Podman](https://podman.io), and [Buildah](https://buildah.io/), unlike Docker Compose, which only supports Docker containers.

-#### Built-In Self-Healing Capability
+#### Built-in Self-healing Capability

 Because Kubernetes has built-in self-healing capability, it can automatically restart failed clusters and detect and replace unhealthy nodes.
 If a part of the cluster goes down unexpectedly, such as a node or an entire zone, other nodes will detect the outage and will react accordingly by starting additional pods on different nodes to make sure all services are running as needed.
 This ensures high availability for your applications by reducing downtime and increasing uptime.

 #### Multicloud and Hybrid Cloud Support

 One of the reasons for Kubernetes popularity is its ability to support multicloud and hybrid cloud environments.
 You can use Kubernetes to manage containers across multiple cloud providers or even across a mix of on-premise and cloud-based infrastructure.

 Kubernetes's multicloud and hybrid cloud support makes it a versatile solution for businesses of all sizes.

 ## Use Cases of Docker Compose

 Docker Compose is great for development, testing, and staging environments, as well as CI/CD pipelines.
 It can also be used to easily run automated tests.

 Although it can be used for production environments, it has limitations, such as not being able to automatically restart or replace failed containers until you manually restart the containers.
 In these scenarios, Kubernetes is preferred.

 ## Use Cases of Kubernetes

 Kubernetes is a better option for large production-grade deployments because of its ability to manage and deploy large numbers of containers on multiple hosts, with better reliability and fault tolerance.
 As a robust container orchestration platform, Kubernetes is especially useful for businesses that run a lot of microservices or need to scale their applications quickly, like [Spotify](https://www.spotify.com/), [Pinterest](https://www.pinterest.com/), and [Airbnb](https://www.airbnb.com/).